 - Policy: How your company behaves internally towards other team members and externally toward customers and shareholders

-When organizing your business, you can use these general strategic areas as a template for generating more specific strategies and tactical plans.
-For example, while considering profitability, you may want to tackle questions such as:
+You can use these general strategic areas as a template for generating more specific strategies and tactical plans.
+For example, if your goal for the year is to organize your business, you may want to tackle questions such as:

 - How could better organization of our marketing campaigns generate more leads?